upenndigitalscholarship/monuments-research-group/introduction.md

 ---
 title: Introduction
-layout: essay.njk
 ---
+# "To Perpetuate a False Image of History"

-Introduction: Historic Black Perspectives on Confederate Commemoration
+## Perspectives on Confederate Commemoration from the Black Press

+_Donovan Schaefer_

-In his 1935 book *Black Reconstruction in America*, W. E. B. Du Bois
+Reviewing the history of the Civil War and its aftermath in his 1935 book _Black Reconstruction in America_, W. E. B. Du Bois wrote:
-wrote:

 > Then came this battle called Civil War, beginning in Kansas in 1854,
-> and ending in the presidential election of 1876---twenty awful years.
+> and ending in the presidential election of 1876—twenty awful years.
 > The slave went free; stood a brief moment in the sun; then moved back
 > again toward slavery.
 The whole weight of America was thrown to color
 > caste.
 The colored world went down before England, France, Germany,